MemphisMeng/Clippers_assignment/README.md

 # Clippers_assignment

 ## Prerequisite
-To understand better my approach, please set up applications by running the 2 provided Dockerfile respectively.
+To understand better my approach, please set up applications by running the provided Dockerfile.
+This application is designed to create the data tables as required and transfer the data from the provided JSON files.
+On the top of the database, there is a web-app visualizing its data.

 **Requirement**: [Docker Desktop](https://www.docker.com/products/docker-desktop/)

-### Database
-This application is designed to create the data tables as required and transfer the data from the provided JSON files.
-The orchestration is scripted in `Dockerfile_DB`.

-0. Get in this working directory
+1. Get in this working directory
 ```
 cd directory/to/Clippers_assignment
 # claim a variable for the absolute path of the current working directory